0x0ade/SDL2Droid-CS/README.md

 *What:* SDL2 `Android.mk` makefile and "wrapper" code (SDL_main returning to C# managed land)

-*Why:* Xamarin for Visual Studio has got some problems with native libraries.
+*Why:* Xamarin for Visual Studio has got some problems with compiling native libraries on its own.

-*Compilation:* Run `buildnative.sh` (cygwin-compatible) from inside SDL2Droid-CS-Native.
+*Compilation:* Run `buildnative.sh` (cygwin-compatible) from inside `/SDL2Droid-CS-Native/`.
 That's it.

 #### /SDL2Droid-CS-Java/

-*What:* Original SDL2 SDLActivity.java interoperating with native SDL2 code
+*What:* Original SDL2 `SDLActivity.java` interoperating with native SDL2 code

-*Why:* SDL2's native side is prepared for the JNI bindings in SDLActivity.java - let's just reuse them!
+*Why:* SDL2's native side is prepared for the JNI bindings in `SDLActivity.java` - let's just reuse them!

 *Compilation:* In your favourite Java IDE, produce a compiled .jar artifact and place it into `/SDL2Droid-CS-JBindings/Jars/`